AI Video

 Start With The Official Boundary

-As checked on May 7, 2026, Google's developer documentation places Nano Banana inside Gemini image generation, not inside the video model lineup.
-The image docs map Nano Banana 2 to gemini-3.1-flash-image-preview, Nano Banana Pro to gemini-3-pro-image-preview, and the original Nano Banana route to gemini-2.5-flash-image.
+As checked on June 12, 2026, Google's developer documentation still places Nano Banana inside Gemini image generation and editing, not inside the video model lineup.
+The image docs describe Gemini 3.1 Flash Image as Nano Banana 2, and the model list describes Nano Banana as native image generation and editing.
 Those are image-generation and image-editing routes.

 Use this simple owner test: if the task is image creation, image editing, style consistency, product-frame preparation, or reference-frame creation, Nano Banana may be the right starting layer.
-If the task is generating the moving video, the official Google model family to look for is Veo.
+If the task is creating or editing video inside a Google app, check whether the surface is Google Vids, Gemini Omni, or Flow.
+If the task is developer automation, look at Veo in Gemini API.
 If a site says Nano Banana makes videos, read the model selector and terms before you assume Google owns the whole route.

 Do not use a video-route decision guide for dedicated image or API pricing work.
 If your real question is model pricing for image generation, use the Nano Banana API pricing guide at /en/posts/nano-banana-api-pricing.
 If your real job is object removal, background edits, or local image repair, the Nano Banana inpainting guide at /en/posts/nano-banana-inpaint is the better sibling.